The Ultimate Guide to Storytelling in Marketing & Business

 Just telling a story isn’t enough — you want one that resonates and grabs attention.

-One great way to do so is to create suspense which attracts audiences with unanswered questions and an interest to learn more and answer those questions.
+One great way to do so is to create suspense.
+This tension attracts audiences with unanswered questions and an interest in learning more.
 Surprising your audience is also a great way to pull readers in.

-Another way is to “Show, don’t tell,” where you captivate with details that bring your story to life.
+Another way is to “show, don’t tell,” where you captivate your audience with details that bring your story to life.
+You don’t even need to have a full paragraph devoted to your ad.

 Interactive